-Our Spring challenge is underway!
+Our Fall challenge is underway!
 Give the MOST helpful feedback about a judge and win a $25 Starbucks gift card and a Gaveling certificate for promoting transparency in the courts!
-Winner will be notified on May 1!
+Winner will be notified on December 1!

 Gaveling is a tool which allows you to rate judges on a variety of factors (such as timeliness, strictness, and fairness) as well as leave comments and feedback for judges.
 It also allows you to see what others have said about judges.
 After choosing the state that you are in, you can look up a judge by name or by court to find the judge that you want to rate or see ratings of.
 We ask that you please be professional, and please be specific when you rate judges!
 See more information on how to rate judges and use gaveling here.